Ab-initio study of different structures of CaC: Magnetism, Bonding, and Lattice Dynamics: Structural and Magnetic Properties

-The calculated equilibrium properties determined by fitting the Murnaghan equation of state \cite{Murnaghan} to the calculated total energy-volume data are presented in Fig.~\ref{struct}.
-It is seen that in the sequence of ZB, WZ, NA, RS, B2, and NA* structures, the cohesive energy, equilibrium volume, and compressibility (inverse of the bulk modulus) are decreasing.
+The calculated equilibrium properties, determined by fitting the Murnaghan equation of state \cite{Murnaghan} to the calculated energy-volume data, are presented in Fig.~\ref{struct}.
+It is seen that in the sequence of ZB, WZ, NA, RS, B2, NA*, and B33 structures, the cohesive energy, equilibrium volume, and compressibility (inverse of the bulk modulus) are decreasing.
 These behaviors indicate enhancement of the bond strength and bond stiffness in this sequence.
-For better understanding, the ionization parameter $I$ and the total electron density at bond points $\rho_B$ (per formula unit) are also computed and plotted in Fig.~\ref{struct}.
-The ionization parameter, defined as the transferred charge from cation to anion normalized by the cation valence charge, is a measure of the ionic interaction in the systems.
-On the other hand, $\rho_B$ is the sum of electron densities at all topological bond points (per formula unit) and thus speculates the strength of the covalent bonding in the systems.
-We observe that the enhancement of the bond strength and stiffness in the studies structures is accompanied by decreasing the ionic and increasing the covalent interactions in the systems.
-It is known that the directional covalent bonds form solids with high strength, high stiffness, and high melting point while ionic interaction typically give rises to intermediate strength and extremely brittle solids.
-In the next sections, we qualitatively compare the brittleness of the systems.
-The calculated results (Fig.~\ref{struct}) indicate that the nonmagnetic B2 and NA* structures exhibit the highest covalency and the lowest ionization among the studied systems.
-Moreover, we observe that the more ionized structures (except NA) have larger absolute magnetization energies.
-These observations are evidences for the ionic origin of ferromagnetism in CaC.
+For better understanding, the ionicity parameter $I$ and the total electron density at bond points $\rho_B$ (per formula unit) were also computed and plotted in Fig.~\ref{struct}.
+The ionicity parameter, being defined as the transferred charge from cation to anion normalized by the cation valence charge, is a measure of the ionic bonding in the system.
+On the other hand, $\rho_B$ is the sum of electron densities at all bond points (per formula unit) and thus speculates the strength of the covalent bonding in the system.
+We observe that the enhancement of the bond strength and stiffness in the studied structures is accompanied by decreasing the ionic and increasing the covalent bonding in the systems.
+It is consistent with the general believe that the directional covalent bonds form solids with high strength and high stiffness.
+The calculated results (Fig.~\ref{struct}) indicate that the nonmagnetic B33 structure exhibits the highest covalency and the lowest ionicity among the studied systems.

+We observe that the ferromagnetic structures have higher ionicity and lower covalency, compared with the nonmagnetic structures.
+These observations evidence that the exchange interaction in the CaC structures is significantly enhanced by the ionicity of the system.
+The reason is that the ionic bonding between Ca and C atoms transfers (nominally) the 2 electrons of the Ca 2$s$ orbital to the C 2$p$ orbital, leaving a partially occupied 2$p^4$ orbital at the Fermi level of the system.
+In the absence of a strong covalent bonding between atoms, this partially occupied orbital remains sharp at the Fermi level and hence enhances the stoner exchange interaction in the system.